tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-On receiving a delegated credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
+On receiving a delegated credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity in the usual way.
 It also takes the following steps:

 1. Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
+This is done by asserting that the current time is no more than the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time.
 2. Verify that expected_cert_verify_algorithm matches
    the scheme indicated in the server's CertificateVerify message.
-3. Verify that the end-entity certificate satisfies the conditions specified in
+3. Verify that the end-entity certificate satisfies the conditions in
    {{certificate-requirements}}.
 4. Use the public key in the server's end-entity certificate to verify the signature of the credential using the algorithm indicated by